A Preliminary Study Of Problems Facing The Married Priest In Contemporary Society And A Consideration Of Some Possible Aids In Solving Them

 They could contribute greatly to mutual and brotherly assistance; they could provide ways for the sharing of concerns, encouragement for the combating of possible difficulties, and to the relief of stress.
 Pastoral conferences and retreats might be devoted to frank discussions of the difficulties faced by priests in their roles as heads of families and fathers of children.
 In view of the great distances between parishes and the large territory covered by our dioceses, these programs could be held in regions, deaneries, and where possible, in diocesan clerical gatherings.

-For cases in which a priest and his wife are experiencing marital problems, they must be made aware of the fact that they should not seek the aid of a secular counselor who may know nothing of the Christian concept of marriage or may hold an unchristian view of the institution.
-Such counselors usually are of little help and in some cases can be harmful, being more concerned with psychological rather than spiritual causes of marital problems.
-In order to meet the needs of priests and wives in such situations, the dioceses should survey the resources they have among their own people, experienced priests and spiritual fathers, Orthodox counselors and psychologists.
+In cases in which a priest and his wife are experiencing marital problems, they must be made aware of the fact that they should not seek the aid of a secular counselor who may know nothing of the Christian concept of marriage or may hold an unchristian view of the institution.
+Such counselors are usually of little help and, in some cases, can be harmful, being more concerned with psychological rather than spiritual causes of marital problems that may lead to divorce.
+In order to meet the needs of priests and wives in such situations, the dioceses should survey the resources they have among their own people, including experienced priests and spiritual fathers, Orthodox counselors, and psychologists.

 In cases in which a separation is contemplated, the priest and his wife must seek first the counsel of their own bishop.
 The bishop must not be faced with a “fait accompli,” an already arrived at decision to separate or possibly divorce.
 He, on the other hand, must be ready to give all the time necessary to contribute to the healing of a potential rupture.
 In his capacity as the first teacher, he must not be reluctant to

 “reprove, rebuke, and exhort with all long-suffering and doctrine” (II Timothy 4:2)